• Skip to main content

 Home Made Pumpkin Spice

-I also make my own pumpkin spice.
-I know in North America you can buy ready made blends, but given that I have all of the spice components on my spice rack year round I don’t see the point in going out and buying it (I’m not even sure we can get that ready made blend in the UK?).
+I make my own pumpkin spice blend and recommend you try too.
+I know you can buy ready-made blends in North America, but given that I have all of the spice components on my spice rack year-round, I don’t see the point in going out and buying them (I’m not even sure we can get that ready-made blend in the UK?).

-Besides, I’m terribly fond of the taste of freshly ground cloves and nutmeg.
-I can’t remember the last time I bought pre-ground cloves and nutmeg.
-I’ve got this tiny little mortar and pestle I use which grinds them up perfectly in no time.
-I do add ready ground cinnamon and ginger to the mix though.
-Feel free to replace the spices in this recipe with 1.5 tsp ready made pumpkin spice though, if you happen to have some.
+Besides, I’m fond of the taste of freshly ground cloves and nutmeg.
+I use this tiny little mortar and pestle, which grinds them up perfectly in no time.
+Feel free to replace the spices in this recipe with 1.5 tsp ready-made pumpkin spice.

 Jamie Oliver Bakeware - 24 hole mini muffin tin